“Follow the Yellow Brick Road” to Home Ownership- A GUIDE TO CREDIT SCORES, DOWN PAYMENTS AND CLOSING COSTS.

 - $50 Rental Application

-THE GOOD NEWS: the $2200.00 upfront expense shown above is not far from what you could spend to buy a home.
-Yes!
-I’m serious.
+THE GOOD NEWS: The $3,200.00 upfront expense shown above is not far from what you’d spend to buy a home.
+Yes, I’m serious!

 HERE’S WHAT’S INVOLVED WHEN BUYING A HOME: There are FOUR different financial categories when buying a home.
 Don’t get overwhelmed – keep reading and I promise it’ll all make sense.